Weekly EMEA Base Oil Price Report

-With most players having returned to their posts, business around the European, Middle Eastern and African regions has returned with, what appears to be, an added zest for buyers looking for quantities of all types of base oils.
+With most players having returned to their posts, business around Europe, the Middle East and Africa has resumed with what appears to be added zest on the part of buyers looking for quantities of all types of base oils.

-Some parties have made the New Year a transitional point, moving more to Group II in preference to solely using Group l, although many blending operations are now using both types of base stock depending on the type and specification of the finished lubricants being produced.
+Some parties have made the New Year a transitional point, moving more to API Group II in preference to solely using Group I, although many blending operations are now using both types of base stock depending on the type and specification of finished lubricants being produced.

-The reason many companies maintain the use of Group I base oils is down to the price differentials between those base oils and Group II.
-There can be a delta of some $300 per metric ton between oils of the same viscosity, but of course, Group II brings additional benefits in terms of oxidation stability, higher saturates, and lower sulphur levels.
+The reason many companies continue using Group I is down to the price differentials between those base oils and Group II.
+There can be a delta of some $300 per metric ton between oils of the same viscosity, but of course, Group II brings additional benefits in terms of oxidation stability, higher saturates and lower sulfur levels.

-However, there still exists a place for all three types of base oils, although across the European, Middle Eastern and African regions there is a noticeable and increasing move to premium base oils.
-This is becoming obvious in regions which have traditionally relied solely on Group I base stocks, such as in some Middle East Gulf and African markets where the move to premium grades of base oil are becoming most evident.
+However, there still exists a place for all three types of base oils, although across Europe, the Middle East and African regions there is a noticeable and increasing move to premium base oils.
+This is becoming obvious in regions that have traditionally relied solely on Group I base stocks, such as in some Middle East Gulf and African markets where the move to premium grades of base oil are becoming most evident.

-Base oil prices globally are forecast to weaken during 2026, due in the main to an abundance of available products, leading in some regions to surplus material looking for a home.
+Global base oil prices are forecast to weaken during 2026, due in the main to an abundance of available products, causing regional surpluses and barrels looking for a home.
 Export markets are set to buzz, with producers and traders looking at all opportunities for open arbitrages to move cargoes into regions where demand may exist for various types of base stocks.

-Presently, price pressures are being exerted on base oils other than Group III, where demand is extremely positive with buyers looking to procure extra quantities of these base stocks where ever possible.
-In markets served in the main by imported material, as soon as cargoes arrive, the quantities contained therein become allocated to existing or contracted customers, who will purchase on a forward basis, awaiting the next replenishment, when the exercise will be repeated.
+Presently, price pressures are being exerted on base oils other than Group III, where demand is extremely positive as buyers look to procure extra quantities wherever possible.
+In markets served mainly by imported material, quantities become allocated to existing or contract customers as soon as cargoes arrive.
+Such customers are willing to purchase on a forward basis, awaiting the next replenishment, when the exercise will be repeated.

-Market share is being eroded for fully-approved suppliers, where blenders are able to utilise a combination of fully-approved and partly-approved API Group III base oils.
-This two tier approach has been born out of necessity due to the large variation in prices.
-At one point the differential stood in excess of $600/t, this has significantly contracted over the last year, and now stands at around $300/t, with partly-approved prices edging upwards, whilst at the same time, fully-approved prices have fallen, and may weaken further, narrowing the price gap between the approvals.
+Prices for Group III oils with full slates of finished lubricant approvals are finally declining after a widening of differentials from oils with partial slates of approvals.
+Market share is being eroded for suppliers of oils with full slates, where blenders are able to utilize a combination of fully and partly approved Group III oils.
+This two-tier approach has been born out of necessity due to the large variation in prices.
+At one point the differential stood in excess of $600/t, but it has significantly contracted over the past year and now stands at around $300/t, with partly approved prices edging upwards, whilst at the same time fully approved prices have fallen.

 Crude and Gas Oil Prices